-The server has a master copy of the data for the zone and will be able to provide authoritative answers for it.

-A slave zone is a replica of a master zone.
-The masters list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
-Masters list elements can also be names of other masters lists.
+master The server has a master copy of the data for the zone and will able to provide authoritative answers for it. slave A slave zone is a replica of a master zone.
+The masters list specifies one or more IP addresses of master servers that the sl contacts to update its copy of the zone.
+Masters list elements c also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the master can also be done with per-server TSIG keys.
-If a file is specified, then the replica will be written to this file whenever the zone is changed, and reloaded from this file on a server restart.
+If a file is specified, then the replica will be written this file whenever the zone is changed, and reloaded from this on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
-Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if you put 100000 files into a single directory.)

-A stub zone is similar to a slave zone, except that it replicates only the NS records of a master zone instead of the entire zone.
-Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.

-Stub zones can be used to eliminate the need for glue NS record in a parent zone at the expense of maintaining a stub zone entry and a set of name server addresses in named.conf.
-This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
-In BIND 4/8, zone transfers of a parent zone included the NS records from stub children of that zone.
-This meant that, in some cases, users could get away with configuring child stubs only in the master server for the parent zone.
-BIND 9 never mixes together zone data from different zones in this way.
-Therefore, if a BIND 9 master serving a parent zone has child stub zones configured, all the slave servers for the parent zone also need to have the same child stub zones configured.

-Stub zones can also be used as a way of forcing the resolution of a given domain to use a particular set of authoritative servers.
-For example, the caching name servers on a private network using RFC1918 addressing may be configured with stub zones for 10. in-addr.arpa to use a set of internal name servers as the authoritative servers for that domain.
+Note that for large numbers (in the tens or hundred of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
+For example, a slave serve for the zone example.com might place the zone contents into file called ex/example.com where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if you put 100000 files into a single directory.) stub A stub zone is similar to a slave zone, except that it replicates only the NS records of a master zone instead of the entire zone Stub zones are not a standard part of the DNS; they are a featu specific to the BIND implementation.
+Stub zones can be used to eliminate the need for glue NS recor in a parent zone at the expense of maintaining a stub zone enti and a set of name server addresses in named.conf.
+This usag not recommended for new configurations, and BIND 9 suppor it only in a limited way.
+In BIND 4/8, zone transfers of a parer zone included the NS records from stub children of that zone.
+This meant that, in some cases, users could get away with configuring child stubs only in the master server for the parent zones in this way.
+Therefore, if a BIND 9 master serving a paree zone has child stub zones configured, all the slave servers for th parent zone also need to have the same child stub zones configured.
+Stub zones can also be used as a way of forcing the resolution of given domain to use a particular set of authoritative servers.
+F example, the caching name servers on a private network using RFC1918 addressing may be configured with stub zones for 10 in-addr.arpa to use a set of internal name servers as the authoritative servers for that domain.